solidjs/solid-docs-legacy/langs/en/api.md

 );
 ```

-When the `username` signal updates, `searchForUser` will get called just once
+When the `username` signal updates, `searchForUser` will get called just once.
-to update the `user` memo, and then both list items will update automatically
+If the returned user actually changed, the `user` memo updates, and then both
-(if the returned user actually changed).
+list items will update automatically.

 If we had instead defined `user` as a plain function
 `() => searchForUser(username())`, then `searchForUser` would have been
 called twice, once when updating each list item.